One Creek West

 The Cullen Park Trail Connection will connect 29.9 miles of existing trails on the north and south sides of Interstate 10.
 These trails include the Cullen Park and Mayde Creek Trails on the north side and the Terry Hershey, Mason Creek, and George Bush Park trails on the south.

 The City of Houston has been awarded a Highway Safety Improvement Program (HSIP) grant from TXDOT for the portion of the Cullen Park Path along Barker Cypress (Segment 1).
 This grant provides 90% of the construction funding.
-We expect the City of Houston will begin work on community outreach, design, and permitting in the first quarter of 2023.
-The current estimated construction window is the middle of 2025.
+We expect the City of Houston will begin work on community outreach, design, and permitting in the second half of 2025, with the current estimated construction window in the first half of 2026.

 This segment will be a new side path along Barker Cypress Road.
 A side path is a 10’ wide shared-use path with a minimum 5’ separation from the road.
 There will be a standard sidewalk on the Corps of Engineers property on the east side of Barker Cypress Road.